Scheffer2001/Scheffer2001/README.md

 - 👋 Hi, I’m @Scheffer2001
-- 👀 I’m interested in data analisys and data science
+- 👀 I’m interested in data analysis and data science
 - 🌱 I’m currently learning machine learning, dashboards with R and multivariate statistics
 - 💞️ I’m looking to collaborate on machine learning projects (recommendation systems and classification algorithms)
 - 📫 How to reach me : lucasscheffer2001@gmail.com